This part of my working life came about for two reasons.

-The main staff was integrated into All-Stamps who moved the monotype equipment back into the city.
+The main staff was integrated into All-Type who moved the monotype equipment back into the city.

 I worked for the new owner for a few months, including various duties in their Elizabeth St shop.
 Not a rewarding experience for me, which led to my shopping around for a business that would enable me to move on to a new working phase.
 (Refer to “Marine Accessories – manufacturing and wholesaling”)